Peasants' Revolt: Economics

 The Peasants' Revolt was fed by the economic and social upheaval of the 14th century.
 At the start of the century, the majority of English people worked in the countryside economy that fed the country's towns and cities and supported an extensive international trade.
 Across much of England, production was organised around manors, controlled by local lords – including the gentry and the Church – and governed through a system of manorial courts.
-Some of the population were unfree serfs, who had to work on their lords' lands for a period each year, although the balance of free and unfree varied across England, and in the south-east serfdom was relatively rare.
+Some of the population were unfree serfs, who had to work on their lords' lands for a period of time each year, though the balance of free and unfree varied across England, and in the south-east serfdom was relatively rare.
 Some serfs were born unfree and could not leave their manors to work elsewhere without the consent of the local lord; others accepted limitations on their freedom as part of the tenure agreement for their farmland.
 Population growth led to pressure on the available agricultural land, increasing the power of local landowners.

 In 1348 a plague known as the Black Death crossed from mainland Europe into England, rapidly killing an estimated 50 percent of the population.
 After an initial period of economic shock, England began to adapt to the changed economic situation.
 The death rate among the peasantry meant that suddenly land was relatively plentiful and labourers in much shorter supply.
 Labourers could charge more for their work and, in the consequent competition for labour, wages were driven sharply upwards.
 In turn, the profits of landowners were eroded.
 The trading, commercial and financial networks in the towns disintegrated.